nickchops/wrong-prototype/README.txt

 A more advanced version Wrong (v 0.7) is available on the BlackBerry World store for BB10 as a proof of concept. http://appworld.blackberry.com/webstore/content/24134883/

-Wrong v1 will be uploaded to a whole bunch of stores and github when ready along with accompanying blog posts.
+Wrong v1 will be uploaded to a whole bunch of stores and GitHub when ready along with accompanying blog posts.
+Check back here for more info

 WRONG prototype is provided under the MIT license: